mojaloop/documentation/contributors-guide/standards/README.md

 #!/usr/bin/env bash
 ```

+This ensures that the script will match the `bash` that is defined in the user's environment, instead of hardcoding to a specific bash at `/usr/bin/bash`.

 - When referring to other files, don't use relative paths:

 This is because your script will likely break if somebody runs it from a different directory from where the script is located